donnate/donnate.github.io/_pages/about.md

 * If you are a UChicago PhD student interested in joining the group, please send me an email including your interests, CV, and transcript.

 For others not currently at the University, we apologize if we may not have the bandwidth to respond.
 </div></p>

+<p><div style="text-align: justify">
+__NEWS:  The group is looking for collaborations!__ If you are  a researcher and would like to seek a collaboration with our group (especially if your problem involves networks, or pairwise and/or higher order interactions between agents/ datapoints ), please reach out to me directly!
+</div></p>